felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 A few months in at Proximity HCI, it became apparent that things were clearly not working out: I was terrible at machine learning.
-There was simply no science to my methods.
-I just cobbled algorithms together and hoped they would work magically.
+There was no science to my methods, I just cobbled algorithms together and hoped they would work magically.
 With machine learning, I was simply "not on my X", as we say in French, meaning I wasn't in the right context to fulfill my potential.
 As I naturally